-- Single-family dock (to verify that: handrails are constructed and are maintained to prevent mooring of vessels in shallow waters); - Multi-slip docking facility (to verify maintenance of manatee protection signs, sewage pumpout facilities, or over-water fueling operation); - Single-family lot fill (to verify lawn grading and sloping is maintained to reduce discharges of nutrients from lawn runoff entering sensitive waters); - Seawalls or rip rap (to verify integrity of system or shoreline plantings); - Lands within a conservation easement (for encroachments, alterations, or exotic/nuisance vegetation removal) in accordance with a permit under this chapter; - Mitigation sites (to determine compliance with success criteria, including the status of exotic species removals); and

-- Other dredging or filling (for example, dredged material sites and dams to ensure functioning and stability of dikes and control structures). - (g) Types of BMPs in the system.
+- Single-family dock (to verify that: handrails are constructed and are maintained to prevent mooring of vessels in shallow waters); - Multi-slip docking facility (to verify maintenance of manatee protection signs, sewage pumpout facilities, or over-water fueling operation); - Single-family lot fill (to verify lawn grading and sloping is maintained to reduce discharges of nutrients from lawn runoff entering sensitive waters); - Seawalls or rip rap (to verify integrity of system or shoreline plantings); - Lands within a conservation easement (for encroachments, alterations, or exotic/nuisance vegetation removal) in accordance with a permit under this chapter; - Mitigation sites (to determine compliance with success criteria, including the status of exotic species removals); and - Other dredging or filling (for example, dredged material sites and dams to ensure functioning and stability of dikes and control structures). - (e) The efficiency of stormwater management systems, dams, impoundments, and most other projects normally decreases over time without periodic maintenance.
+For example, a significant reduction in the flow capacity of a stormwater management system often can be attributed to partial blockages of its conveyance system.
+Once flow capacity is compromised, flooding may result.
+Therefore, operation and maintenance entities must perform periodic inspections to identify if there are any deficiencies in structural integrity, degradation due to insufficient maintenance, or improper operation of projects that may endanger public health, safety, or welfare, or the water resources.
+If deficiencies are found, the operation and maintenance entity will be responsible for correcting the deficiencies so that the project is returned to the operational functions required in the permit and contemplated by the design of the project as permitted.
+The corrections must be done a timely manner to prevent compromises to flood protection and water quality. - (g) Types of BMPs in the system.
 Table 12-1 lists common BMPs and their default inspection frequencies.
 For stormwater systems with multiple BMPs in series, the BMP with the most frequent inspection rate will govern the inspection rate for the entire system.
 These frequencies can be altered by the permitting Agency based on the considerations in subsection (h), below, and in accordance with this section.

-Table 12-1: Inspection Frequencies for common BMPs 1 4010 12 1. mopecuon 1 1 Cquciicics 101 COMMISSION DIVILIO
+Table 12-1: Inspection Frequencies for common BMPs

 TYPE OF SYSTEM INSPECTION FREQUENCY

 Dry Retention basins Once every 3 years

 Exfiltration trenches Once every 2 Years

 Underground retention Once every Year

 Sand or Media Filters Once every Year

 Underdrain System Once every 2 Years

-Underground vault/chambers Once every Year
+Underground Once every Year

+vault/chambers ·

 Pump Systems Twice every Year

 Swales (treatment) Once every 3 years

 Wet Detention systems Once every 3 years

-Wet Detention systems with littoral zones Once every 2 years
+Wet Detention systems with Once every 2 years

+littoral zones

 Vegetated Natural Buffers Once every 5 years

 Manufactured Devices As manufacturer recommends in

-specifications, minimum once every year
+specifications, minimum once every

+year

 Dam Systems Once every Year

 All other Once every Year